About. |

 Our amateur musicians come from across the metro area and span over six decades in age, with members as young as 20's to those more seasoned instrumentalists in their 80's.
 We are teachers, lab techs, law enforcement professionals, warehouse workers, court officials, physical therapists, mental health professionals, military veterans, realtors, a few band directors, and retirees of all stripes.

-We consider ourselves to be a TRUE COMMUNITY BAND where people from all walks of life are welcome to join as we serve the community of Tarrant County and beyond!
+We consider ourselves to be a true community band where people from all walks of life are welcome to join as we serve the community of Tarrant County and beyond!

 Our amateur musicians come from across the metro area and span over six decades in age, with members as young as 20's to those more seasoned instrumentalists in their 80's.
 We are teachers, lab techs, law enforcement professionals, warehouse workers, court officials, physical therapists, mental health professionals, military veterans, realtors, a few band directors, and retirees of all stripes.

-We consider ourselves to be a TRUE COMMUNITY BAND where people from all walks of life are welcome to join as we serve the community of Tarrant County and beyond!
+We consider ourselves to be a true community band where people from all walks of life are welcome to join as we serve the community of Tarrant County and beyond!